V.J. Instructional Contracts With Outside Agencies

 If the College wishes to revise an existing certificate or applied associate degree program, it must complete the procedures as outlined in the THECB’s Guidelines for Instructional Programs in Workforce Education (GIPWE).

 (a) All programs must be under the direction of an administrator having appropriate authority to ensure that course and program quality is maintained and that courses and programs are reviewed regularly, and that programs are conducted in compliance with all applicable laws and rules.
-Administrative officers must possess credentials, work experience, and/or demonstrated competence appropriate to their areas of responsibility, as specified by the Southern Association of Colleges and Schools Commission on Colleges (SACS).
+Administrative officers must possess credentials, work experience, and/or demonstrated competence appropriate to their areas of responsibility, as specified by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 In addition, workforce programs are reviewed annually for relevance to the workplace, new programs created when needed, programs deactivated when no longer effective.

 (b) Faculty and staff must be approved by the post-secondary institution.
-Each individual must meet the minimum qualifications established by the THECB and the Southern Association of Colleges and Schools Commission on Colleges (SACS).
+Each individual must meet the minimum qualifications established by the THECB and the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 LSCS Policy Manual Section adopted by the Board of Trustees on February 2, 2017